 Summer Pilot: June 8 — August 14, 2020

 After the Trimester 3 pilot kicked off, the team’s focus shifted to readiness for the summer pilot, which began June 8 with 664 students.
-The summer pilot will consist of 33 elective Michigan Virtual courses including Business Ethics, Career Planning, Criminology, Digital Photography, and Economics of Personal Finance, as well as one vendor course.
-An end-of-course survey will be pushed out again to students during the summer pilot.
+The summer pilot consisted of 33 elective Michigan Virtual courses including Business Ethics, Career Planning, Criminology, Digital Photography, and Economics of Personal Finance, as well as one vendor course.
+An end-of-course survey was pushed out again to students during the summer pilot.
 In addition to the mid-course and end-of-course surveys, the team completed a mid-project review with internal participants and D2L.
 Feedback was analyzed to see where improvements in the implementation process could be made.

-The Michigan Virtual implementation team continues their work in terms of planning for and testing within the mentor role, which Brightspace calls the “auditor role.”
+The Michigan Virtual implementation team planned for and tested within the mentor role, which Brightspace calls the “auditor role.”
 In addition, a communication plan and a flexible scheduling plan were completed in early June 2020, resulting in the launch of a landing page to communicate LMS and flexible scheduling updates to customers.

-In preparation to launch the LMS for the fall in early August, the team continues their work to finish the migration of all courses to Brightspace.
-This work includes consulting on Michigan Virtual content, adding vendor content, and testing, as well as the setup, testing, and creation of master course shells.
-As mentioned above, their goal is to have this work completed by July 24 so that the team can begin course copying for fall for those courses required for Semester 1, Trimester 1, and Trimester 2.
+In preparation to launch the LMS for the fall in early August, the team continued their work to finish the migration of all courses to Brightspace.
+This work included consulting on Michigan Virtual content, adding vendor content, and testing, as well as the setup, testing, and creation of master course shells.
+As mentioned above, this work was completed by July 24 so that the team could begin course copying for fall for those courses required for Semester 1, Trimester 1, and Trimester 2.

-As course testing continues and issues are reported, the Michigan Virtual implementation team and iPD team continue to address these issues and determine solutions to make sure courses will be ready.
-As of the close of business July 16, 2020, the team’s course migration progress is shown in the table below:
+As course testing continued and issues were reported, the Michigan Virtual implementation team and iPD team remained persistent in their efforts to address these issues and determine solutions to make sure courses are functioning properly.
+As of the close of business July 16, 2020, the team’s course migration progress was shown in the table below:

 Table 1.
 Michigan Virtual’s Course Migration Progress as of July 16, 2020